 Before you sign up with a real estate agency make sure you get a clear statement from the agency about how their commission fee will be calculated, as well as an estimate of what the amount would be if the house sells at the appraised price.

 In addition to a commission fee, you often have to pay advertising costs before the agent starts marketing your property.
-Find out more marketing your property here.
+Find out more about marketing your property here.

 Changing the agent

 Your agency agreement will contain information on how you or the agent can cancel it.
 If you do want to cancel your agency agreement, your lawyer can advise you on this.
 If the agent has already done work that helps to sell the property, you may still have to pay them a commission.
 If you sell to a person that the agent has introduced to the property, the agent is generally entitled to a commission.